 Revenues earned from transaction and other fees primarily consist of transaction fees and ticket charges, subscription fees, IRA custodian fees, contract and license fees, conference fees and small/inactive account fees.
-We charge fees to our customers and their clients for executing transactions in brokerage and feebased advisory accounts.
+We charge fees to our customers and their clients for executing transactions in brokerage and fee-based advisory accounts.
 We earn subscription fees for the software and technology services provided to our customers and on IRA custodial services that we provide for their client accounts.
 We charge monthly administrative fees to our customers, as well as regulatory licensing fees.
 We charge fees to product manufacturers for participating in our training and marketing conferences and fees to our customers and clients for accounts that fail to meet certain specified thresholds of size or activity.

-Transaction and other fees increased \$2.86 million, or 4.9%, for the three months ended March 31, 2009 compared with the three months ended March 31, 2008.
-The increase is attributed primarily to an increase in trade volume, offset by a decrease in revenues related to conference events, which we sponsored in 2008 but did not recur in 2009.
-Specifically, our trade volume increased by 0.44 million, or 14.7%, for the three months ended March 31, 2009 compared with the three months ended March 31, 2008.
+Transaction and other fees increased \$7.1 million, or 13.1%, for the three months ended June 30, 2009 compared with the three months ended June 30, 2008.
+The increase is attributed primarily to fees associated with the increased number of financial advisors and client accounts and to a lesser extent, an increase in trade volume.
+Specifically, trade volume increased 13.0% from 3.2 million trades for the three months ended June 30, 2009 compared to 2.8 million trades for the same period in the prior year.